-In accordance with federal law employees who wish to report sexual harassment must file a formal complaint with University Title IX Officials.
+In accordance with federal law students who wish to report sexual harassment must file a formal complaint with University Title IX Officials.
 When the University receives a formal complaint of sexual harassment, Title IX Officials must promptly contact the complainant to discuss the availability of supportive measures and explain to the complainant the Title IX process.
 A complainant's wishes with respect to whether the University investigates should be respected unless Title IX Officials determine that signing a formal complaint to initiate an investigation over the wishes of the complainant is not clearly unreasonable in light of the known circumstances.

-If the allegation(s) in a formal complaint do not meet the definition of sexual harassment, did not occur in the United States or within an education program or activity that the University has substantial control over, the University must dismiss such allegation(s) for purposes of Title IX but may still address the allegation(s) in any manner the University deems appropriate under other University policies.
+If the allegation(s) in a formal complaint do not meet the definition of sexual harassment, did not occur in the United States or within an educational program or activity that the University has substantial control over, the University must dismiss such allegation(s) for purposes of Title IX but may still address the allegation(s) in any manner the University deems appropriate under Article 34 of the University's Code of